byjean/blog/_posts/2015-07-10-painless-release-with-sbt.md

 buildInfoPackage := "eu.byjean"
 ```

-This will create an object called `BuildInf` in the configured package.
+This will create an object called `BuildInfo` in the configured package.
 Using this object we can create a useful little endpoint in our app : `GET /health`.

 We need to implement the `Health#check` method :